ig3/epub.js/docs/_includes/api/en/0.3.x/book.md

 <h2 id="book">Book</h2>

-The Book object encapsulates an epub book.
-It has methods for opening, closing, rendering and navigating within the book.
+The Book object encapsulates an EPUB Package: a collection of resources constituting a rendition of an EPUB Publication.
+It provides methods for loading the EPUB Package data, rendering a view of it in the web browser, and navigating the view through the contents.

 <h3 id="book.constructor">Constructor: new Book(url, [options])</h3>